rapdev-io/datadog-secret-backend/docs/azure/README.md

 | azure_certificate_path | Path to Application Azure Certificate |
 | azure_certificate_password | Password for Azure Certificate |

-In all cases you'll need to specify `keyvaulturl`, and in any service princiapal based authentication, `azure_tenant_id` and `azure_client_id` to correspond to the Azure KeyVault reasource and the application definition being used to authenticate to Azure.
+In all cases you'll need to specify `keyvaulturl`, and in any service principal based authentication, `azure_tenant_id` and `azure_client_id` to correspond to the Azure KeyVault reasource and the application definition being used to authenticate to Azure.
+Simple string values can be defined adding the config variable `force_string: true`.
+This will interpret the contents of secret as a string regardless of input.

 ## Example Session Configurations